 Generally on Friday and Saturday nights, your headquarters will be a comfortable place for pre- and post-dinner socializing.
 The headquarters is also the ideal spot to have a quiet conversation with friends, leave notes for classmates, look at old yearbooks, or just put your feet up for a while.

 Will I be able to use the pool, gym, or other athletic facilities?

 Middlebury’s athletic facilities are available for returning alumni and their guests.
-Take a swim in the Natatorium, sweat it out on the cardio machines or free weights in the fitness center, or play a tennis match at the outdoor courts at Proctor Hall.
-Enjoy a run through the cross country trail or on Dragone track.
+Take a swim in the Natatorium, use the machines and weights in the fitness center, or play a tennis match at the outdoor courts at Proctor Hall.
+Enjoy a run on the cross country trail or Dragone track.
 Guests must be at least 18 years of age to use the fitness center.